 The JetBlue brand name symbolizes high-quality friendly customer service, innovation, fun, and a pleasant travel experience.
 JetBlue is a widely recognized and respected global brand; the JetBlue brand is one of our most important and valuable assets.
 The JetBlue brand name and our corporate reputation are powerful sales and marketing tools and we devote significant resources to promoting and protecting them.
 Adverse publicity, whether or not justified, relating to activities by our crewmembers, contractors, or agents could tarnish our reputation and reduce the value of our brand.
 Increasingly the perception our customers and other stakeholders have about how we address the risks and opportunities we face related to DEI and climate change engagement, our role in the communities in which we operate and our relationship with our crewmembers will have an impact on our reputation.
-Damage to our reputation and loss of brand equity could reduce demand for our services and thus have an adverse effect on our financial condition, liquidity, and results of operations, as well as require additional resources to rebuild our reputation and restore the value of our brand.
+Furthermore, increased usage of social media platforms presents increased risks to our reputation and our business.
+We may suffer damage to our reputation as a result of negative or inaccurate posts or comments about